-Particulars Terms and Conditions Borrower Veranda Learning Solutions Limited Lender Hinduja Leyland Finance Limited Facility Type and Amount Secured Rupee term loan up to ₹251.9 millions Purpose of Facility The loan shall be utilized towards the deferred payment for Edureka as a bridge against IPO proceeds.
-The loan shall not be utilized for any purpose prohibited by RBI/FEMA/SEBI Tenure and Repayment 60 days (extendable by another 30 days).
+Particulars Terms and Conditions Borrower Veranda Learning Solutions Limited Lender Hinduja Leyland Finance Limited Facility Type and Amount Secured Rupee term loan up to ₹251.9 millions Purpose of Facility The loan was utilized towards the deferred payment for Edureka as a bridge against IPO proceeds.
+The loan was not utilized for any purpose prohibited by RBI/FEMA/SEBI Tenure and Repayment 60 days (extendable by another 30 days).
 Rate of Interest 9.80% (HBLR 11.60% - 1.80%) per annum on monthly reducing balance.